×

 Bubble Sort

-Sorting is the process of arranging the data in some logical order.
-Bubble sort is an algorithm to sort various linear data structures.
+Sorting is the process of arranging data in some logical order.
+Bubble sort is a simple comparison-based algorithm for sorting linear data structures.

-he logical order can be ascending and descending in the case of numeric values or dictionary order in the case of alphanumeric values.
+The logical order can be ascending or descending for numeric values or dictionary order for strings.

-1. Bubble Sort is a very simple and easy to implement sorting technique.
+1. Bubble Sort is simple and easy to implement.

-2. In the bubble sort technique, each pair of element is compared.
+2. In bubble sort each adjacent pair of elements is compared.

-3. Elements are swapped if they are not in order.
+3. Elements are swapped if they are not in the desired order.

-4. The worst-case complexity of bubble sort is O(n2).
+4. The worst-case time complexity of bubble sort is O(n2).

-• If left item is greater than its right item swap them
+• If the left element is greater than the right element, swap them.

 Code of Bubble Sort